moducks/moducks/README.md

 ]
 ```

-With moducks, module definitions will be extreamly simple.
-The following statement is equivalent to the above.
+With moducks, module definition will be extremely simple.
+The following snippet is equivalent to the above.

 ```JavaScript
 import { createModule } from 'moducks'